What is pay-to-play in a nutshell? It’s when a politician awards government contracts to those donating to political campaigns.

 Between 2005 and 2010, numerous laws went onto the books attempting to expunge these types of pay-to-play tactics from Philly’s politische Machine:

-But what the laws don’t address is the more insidious nature of Philly politics, that time-old tradition of trading favors for support, in a way that skirts the pay-to-play laws.
-Soon-to-be Mayor John Street summed it up this way in 1999: “The people who support me in the general election have a greater chance of getting business from my administration than the people who support Sam Katz.”
+What the laws don’t address is the more insidious nature of Philly politics, that time-old tradition of trading favors for support, in a way that skirts the pay-to-play laws.
+Soon-to-be-Mayor John Street summed it up this way in 1999: “The people who support me in the general election have a greater chance of getting business from my administration than the people who support Sam Katz.”

 Sizable monetary donations, which are prevented by Chapter 17-1400, can be substituted by all manner of political favoritism.
 Work with or donate to a councilmember’s civic group and he’ll green-light development projects within his district.
 Provide benefits to the community in a specific way, or show a willingness to hire certain contractors or union leaders, and you’ll find your bids getting through a whole lot easier.

 Shun these… philanthropic niceties, let’s say… and you may find an obstinate councilperson blocking your intended expansion of a cancer center.
 That’s councilmanic prerogative.
 And it’s entirely legal in Philadelphia—and, until Mayor Lori Lightfoot effectively banned it, a few other bastions of political wholesomeness, like…Chicago.

 There is no sure-fire way to purge corruption from our politics.
 As encouraging and well-intentioned as measures such as 17-1400 are, the swamp has a way of seeping through any cracks in the system.
 Greater transparency and cutting the flow of unfettered cash donations is an effective place to start, though.

 As Mayor Street elegantly commented about the city’s corruption tendencies, “Anybody who doesn’t acknowledge that’s the way it works is either a liar or thinks you’re really stupid.”